4GeeksAcademy/stephenfreagin-realestate-datacleanup-exercise/README.md

 # Final prework project - Step by step guide
 <!--endhide-->

-- Understand a new dataset.
+- Understand a new dataset and UGK UNDERGROUND KINGZ 4 LIFE.
 - Use the knowledge acquired in the prework to solve the issues raised.
 - Analyze, if necessary, other questions.